Experts at Navigating The Complexities of Probate & Trust Law.

-We can assist with settling any issues between beneficiaries, between the fiduciary and the beneficiaries, or between other interested parties.
+Our trust attorneys in Denver can assist with settling any issues between beneficiaries, between the trustee and the beneficiaries, or between other interested parties.
 We can also provide additional fiduciary support by preparing and filing necessary tax returns — including income, estate, gift, and generation-skipping tax returns.

 Contact Our Trust and Estate Planning Attorneys in Denver

-For over four decades, Wiegand Attorneys & Counselors have been helping people secure their estates by drafting living wills and trusts and representing people through the probate process.
-We utilize our experience in order to help draft a solid estate plan in a quick and efficient time frame so you can move on with some sense of security.
+For over four decades, Wiegand Attorneys & Counselors has been helping people secure their estates by drafting living wills and trusts and representing people through the probate process in Denver, CO.
+We help our clients draft solid estate plans in a quick and efficient time frame.
+We want our clients to move on with some sense of security.

 To schedule an appointment with a Colorado trust and will lawyer, call our Breckenridge office or our Denver office at(303) 747-6791.
 Additionally, you can fill out our online form.
 We are confident that we can help you meet your estate planning and probate needs.

 Frequently Asked Questions